Portfolio

 The diary study provided insight into how and when people engaged with information, not just what they sought.

-• Focus groups validating early findings and testing assumptions about key tasks
+Supporting methods included internal interviews with OMS staff, reviews of OMS materials, and focus groups validating early findings and testing assumptions about key tasks.

 Strategy